AlexAndriishyn/Java-connect-game/README.md

 # Java-connect-game
-One of the first assignments here, at Georgian.
+One of the first assignments at Georgian.